gaudiatech/pyved-engine/README.md

 kengi = katasdk.import_kengi()
 ```
 Please refer to [the KataSDK official documentation](https://kata.games/developers)
-to know everything about this use case.
+to learn more about this scenario.

-## Mini-tutorial
-...todo...

-## Graphic modes
-...todo...

 ## License
 Materials in this repo are licensed under the LGPL3 license,
 see `LICENSE` file.

+## Contribute
+Feel free to contribute and improve the game engine.
+If you spot bugs, please create an issue and
+tell us how to reproduce that bug.
+Pull requests are welcome.
+Documentation is built via the `mkdocs` tool
+(see `docs/` for sources).
+Improving the docs is as important as improving the code!
+Any kind of help is very appreciated!
+Discord if you wish to discuss with current contributors.

+## Graphic modes
+...todo...